nsp/OpenSettlers/README.txt

 Now you can add some robot players.
 Enter the following commands in separate command line windows:  (See below for how to automate this.)

-  java -cp OpenSettlersServer.jar soc.robot.SOCRobotClient localhost 8880 robot1 passwd
+  java -cp OpenSettlersServer.jar soc.robot.RobotClient localhost 8880 robot1 passwd

-  java -cp OpenSettlersServer.jar soc.robot.SOCRobotClient localhost 8880 robot2 passwd
+  java -cp OpenSettlersServer.jar soc.robot.RobotClient localhost 8880 robot2 passwd

-  java -cp OpenSettlersServer.jar soc.robot.SOCRobotClient localhost 8880 robot3 passwd
+  java -cp OpenSettlersServer.jar soc.robot.RobotClient localhost 8880 robot3 passwd

 Now click on the "Sit Here" button and press "Start Game".
 The robot players should automatically join the game and start playing.